Meta officially launches Twitter rival Threads - KESQ

 Meta on Wednesday officially launched a new app called Threads, which is intended to offer a space for real-time conversations online, a function that has long been Twitter’s core selling point.

 The app appears to have many similarities to Twitter, from the layout to the product description.
-The listing, which first appeared earlier this week, emphasizes its potential to build a following and connect with like-minded people.
+The listing, which first appeared earlier this week as a teaser, emphasizes its potential to build a following and connect with like-minded people.

+“The vision for Threads is to create an option and friendly public space for conversation,” Meta CEO Mark Zuckerberg said in a Threads post following the launch.
+“We hope to take what Instagram does best and create a new experience around text, ideas, and discussing what’s on your mind.”

-“Threads is where communities come together to discuss everything from the topics you care about today to what’ll be trending tomorrow,” it read.
-“Whatever it is you’re interested in, you can follow and connect directly with your favorite creators and others who love the same things — or build a loyal following of your own to share your ideas, opinions and creativity with the world.”
+The app’s listing describes it as a place where communities can come together to discuss everything from the topics they care about today to what’s trending.

+“Whatever it is you’re interested in, you can follow and connect directly with your favorite creators and others who love the same things — or build a loyal following of your own to share your ideas, opinions and creativity with the world,” it reads.

 Meta said messages posted to Threads will have a 500 character limit.
 The company said it was bringing the app to 100 countries via Apple’s iOS and Android.